cyruscsc/ai-notes/Machine Learning/Representation of States/Structured Representation.md

 ## Definition

 - States explicitly define objects and their relationships
-- Enables the modeling of complex interactions
+- Enables the modelling of complex interactions

 ## Applications